QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

   (lambda (e table)
     ((expression-to-action e) e table)))
 {{< /highlight >}}

-The `(meaning e table)` is going to be the most important function in this chapter.
-The main job is: it classifies any input into the above six categories based on the "nature of action" of the input.
-Then each categories has its own execution/interpreting rules with starred names (e.g. \*const, \*identifier).

 Most of the execution rules for the six categories are just writing down details of its working nature.
 And the examples on book are easy to follow.
 We will see some difficult ones together: